oxidecomputer/crucible/tools/README.md

 The test will check for panic or assert in the output and stop if it detects them or a test exits with an error.

+## show_ox_stats.sh
+A sample script that uses `oxdb` and `jq` to dump some oximeter stats produced from running downstairs with the `--oximeter` option.
+This script is hard coded with a downstairs UUID and is intended to provide a sample to build off of.

 ## tracegw.d
 This is a dtrace example script for counting IOs into and out of crucible from the guest.